NYUCCL/psiTurk/doc/what_is_psiturk.md

 However, for actually programming the interface of your task people often use other javascript tools like the outstanding [jsPsych](https://www.jspsych.org).

 The good news is that many people have developed experiments using `psiturk` and you can use these examples to bootstrap your own efforts.

+If you are looking for ways to run experiments online without coding consider [Pavlovia](https://pavlovia.org).

 ## Do I need to setup and manage a webserver?